volkanturhan/volkanturhan/README.md

 ### 👨‍💻 About me

-I'm a full-stack engineer with years of experience designing and delivering **enterprise applications** end to end — from .NET / Java back ends and microservices to Angular, Next.js and Flutter front ends, on top of relational and NoSQL databases, message brokers and CI/CD pipelines.
+I'm a full-stack engineer with years of experience designing and delivering **enterprise applications** end to end — from .NET back ends and microservices to Angular, Next.js and Flutter front ends, on top of relational and NoSQL databases, message brokers and CI/CD pipelines.

 Alongside that, I build **small, genuinely useful apps** for everyday problems — polished and free to use.